 George Frideric Handel (1685–1759) is famous for composing the music for “Messiah.”
-But when he wrote the “Hallelujah Chorus,” his health was poor and his right side was paralyzed.
-All his money was gone, he was heavily in debt, and threatened with imprisonment.
-With all the odds stacked against him, Handel was tempted to give up the fight.
-But his friend Charles Jennens had written a libretto about the life of Christ and His work of redemption, with the text taken completely from the Scriptures.
+But when he wrote the “Hallelujah Chorus,” his health was poor, his right side was paralyzed, and all his money was gone.
+He was heavily in debt, and threatened with imprisonment.
+With all the odds stacked against him, Handel was tempted to give up.
+But his friend Charles Jennens had written a libretto (text for a long piece of vocal music) about the life of Christ and His work of redeeming us from our sins.
+The words were completely based on Scripture.
 Jennens asked Handel to compose the music and Handel completed the 260-page oratorio in just 24 days!
-It was his greatest work and has been a blessing to millions.1
+It was his most famous work and it is still blessing millions today.1

 No Trinitarian Confusion

 At first pass, Jesus’ third name “Everlasting Father” seems puzzling.
 God the Father, God the Son, and God the Holy Spirit is one God, not three.
 The three persons of the Trinity are alike in divine nature and perfections.
 Each person is infinite, eternal, and unchangeable in His being, wisdom, power, holiness, justice, goodness, and truthfulness.
 But the three Persons fulfill different functions in redeeming us:

 |God the Father AUTHORS our salvation||He is our Ruler and Sovereign|